OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

 <!-- // TODO: link to the polling and interrupt articles -->

 We will approach the simple task of pressing button to make the buzzer buzz in two different ways.
 The first method, covered here, is constantly polling the push button input.
-The second method is to implement a hardware interrupt.
+The second method is to get the button to interrupt the program.
 Check out the experiments on [polling](#arduino-kit-reading-a-pot) and [interrupts](#arduino-kit-reading-a-push-button) if you want to go in a bit more detail on either of the methods.
-Now, let's look at the difference between polling and interrupt based input, starting with the code above that implements polling.
+For now, let's start by examining the code above that implements polling.

 #### Polling a Value